The diode capacitors in photo-diode array (PDA) detectors lose charge not only through irradiation but also as a result

 ii) To avoid surface effects, the specimen thickness cannot be less than 25 nm if low-loss EELS spectra are measured.

-The collection angle for an energy loss can simply be optimized to an angle slightly larger than the relevant characteristic inelastic scattering angle (θE), for instance, for 100-keV incident electrons, θE has a value of 1 mrad for a 200 eV energy loss, while 10 mrad for a 2 keV energy loss.
+The collection angle for an energy loss can simply be optimized to an angle slightly larger than the relevant characteristic inelastic scattering angle (θE), for instance, for 100-keV incident electrons, θE has a value of 1 mrad for a 200 eV energy loss, while 10 mrad for a 2 keV energy loss (see details at effects of entrance aperture/collection angle on EELS and optimization).

 Kimoto, K., Matsui, Y., 2002.
 Software techniques for EELS to realize